oxmoei/boundless/README.md

 ---

 ## Deposit Stake
-Provers should ensure they configure their Proving Nodes to reduce the risk of accepting unprofitable requests or being slashed of their `USDC` stakes due to overcommitting proving resources.
-This typically involves configuring `mcycle_price`, `mcycle_price_stake_token`, `peak_prove_khz`, `max_concurrent_proofs` and other configuration values according to your pricing preferences and cluster size.
-Refer to `broker.toml`

-During this phase `USDC` will be used as the staking token across all networks.
-HP tokens are now deprecated.
 Provers will need to deposit` USDC` to the Boundless Market contract to use as stake when locking orders.

 Note that `USDC` has a different address on each network.
 Refer to the [Deployments page](https://docs.beboundless.xyz/developers/smart-contracts/deployments) for the addresses.
 USDC can be obtained on testnets from the [Circle Faucet](https://faucet.circle.com/).